ccontrols/component-controls/integrations/storybook/README.md

 ## Storybook

-The Storybook integration of the component-controls (aka "Addon Controls") allows you to define and then edit story properties dynamically in the [Storybook](https://storybook.js.org) UI with a set of property editors.
+The Storybook integration of component-controls allows you to define and then edit story properties dynamically in the [Storybook](https://storybook.js.org) UI with a set of property editors.

 The definitions of the control properties can be found [here](https://github.com/ccontrols/component-controls/blob/master/core/specification/src/types.ts):